nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a property to be sold : `delSell`

+Deletes the specified property to be sold under specified person from the address book.

+Format: `delSell INDEX_PERSON INDEX_PROPERTY`

+* Deletes the property to be sold at the specified `INDEX_PROPERTY` under the person at the specified `INDEX_PERSON`.
+* The index refers to the index number displayed in the selling properties list and person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2 1` deletes the 1st selling property under 2nd person in the address book.

+### Deleting a property to be bought : `delSell`

+Deletes the specified property to be bought under specified person from the address book.

+Format: `delBuy INDEX_PERSON INDEX_PROPERTY`

+* Deletes the property to be bought at the specified `INDEX_PROPERTY` under the person at the specified `INDEX_PERSON`.
+* The index refers to the index number displayed in the buying properties list and person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2 1` deletes the 1st buying property under 2nd person in the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.